FranciscoKnebel/priokcut/README.md

 For small AIG graphs (up to 1000 vertices), graph data is expected to fit entirely into the L1 cache of modern processors, leading to extremely fast executions.

+### Licence

+You can use the software for scientific or academic purposes only.
+Commercial use is not allowed.